Riyo Kawamoto

-Riyo Kawamoto (川本 梨誉, Kawamoto Riyo) is a Japanese footballer currently playing as a forward or a winger for Shimizu S-Pulse.
+Riyo Kawamoto (川本 梨誉, Kawamoto Riyo) is a Japanese footballer currently playing as a forward or a winger for club FC Gifu.

 Early life

-Riyo was born in Shizuoka.
+Kawamoto was born in Shizuoka.
 He played youth football for Shimizu S-Pulse.

 Career

-Riyo made his debut for Shimizu against Urawa Red Diamonds on 6 October 2019.
+Kawamoto made his debut for Shimizu against Urawa Red Diamonds on 6 October 2019.
 He scored his first goal for the club against Gamba Osaka on 19 December 2020, scoring in the 49th minute.

-Riyo made his debut for Fagiano Okayama on 28 February 2021.
+Kawamoto made his debut for Fagiano Okayama on 28 February 2021.
 He scored his first goal for the club on 5 May 2021, scoring in the 27th minute.

-Riyo made his debut for Thespa against Vegalta Sendai on 20 August 2022.
+Kawamoto made his debut for Thespa against Vegalta Sendai on 20 August 2022.
 He scored his first goal for the club against Tokyo Verdy on 10 September 2022, scoring in the 54th minute.

 International career

-Riyo has caps at youth level for the Japan national team.
+Kawamoto has caps at youth level for the Japan national team.